Post a Score is the new way to record casual play!

 - Your opponents must review and confirm the score before it is posted publicly on player profiles and counts for the rating.
 Until the score is confirmed, it will be in a “pending” state.

-- You can delete that you posted incorrectly.
+- You can delete any scores that you posted incorrectly.

-- Once the posted score is confirmed, everyone’s ratings will update by the next day.
+- Once the posted score is confirmed, everyone’s ratings will update within 24 hours.

 - If your opponent(s)/partner are not on UTR, you will have to invite them via email.
 The score will remain in a “pending” state until they register for UTR and confirm the score.

-- Match score must have at least one player win 4 games in order to count for the rating (i.e. at least one set to 4 games).
+- The match score must have at least one player win 4 games in order to count for the rating (i.e. at least one set to 4 games).

 - Learn more about how the rating works on our support site.

-Sign into your MyUTR.com account from the iOS App or your computer and click the Plus Sign in the top right corner of your account and select Post Score:
+Sign into your MyUTR.com account from your computer and click the Plus Sign in the top right corner of your account and select Post Score:

 Once you're on the Post Score screen you'll notice that you can search for and select your opponent at the top of the screen and you have the option to input a score for up to 3 sets: